Which visa do I need?

 If you are of a another nationality from outside the UK you may need immigration (a visa) to study in the UK.
 You can check whether you need a visa by entering your details in the Gov.UK website It is very easy to check as you just enter your Nationality, that you are studying and the length of your course.
 The site will then inform you whether you need a visa and if you do, which visa you need.

-If you are coming for a course of less than 6 months or for a short visit as part of a distance learning course then you will need to apply for a Short Term Study visa.
+If you are coming for a course of less than 6 months or for a short visit as part of a distance learning course then you will need to apply for a Short term student visa

-If you need to apply for a Tier 4 Visa see our helpful guide to Making a Tier 4 application from outside the UK
+If you need to apply for a Tier 4 Visa see our helpful guide to Making a Tier 4 visa application overseas or from within the UK.

 Part time study under Tier 4

-If you are planning on dependants to the UK with you, please see information on Bringing family to the UK.
+If you are planning on bringing dependants to the UK with you, please see our comprehensive Information for Families.

-Please note that if you are coming as an academic visitor, researcher or for a short visit as part of a then the University will tell you direct which is the correct visa to apply for.
+Please note that if you are coming as an academic visitor, researcher or for a short visit as part of an excahnge then the University will tell you direct which is the correct visa to apply for.
+Though you may also like to look at our Visiting Academics and Researchers section.

 Lost passport or Biometric Resident Permit (visa card)